DaviAraujoCC/Githubrunner-operator/README.md

 ## FAQ's:

-Q: Error: failed to solve with frontend dockerfile.v0
+Q: Error: failed to solve with frontend dockerfile.v0 <br>
 A: If you are using docker desktop for mac/windows you need to deactivate the docker buildkit using the command: `$ export DOCKER_BUILDKIT=0 ; export COMPOSE_DOCKER_CLI_BUILD=0`.